Cap-go/website/content/blog/appcenter-migration.md

 ## Migration Summary

 * Capgo is a service that helps development teams send live app to deployed apps.
-* Capacitor apps written in jQuery Mobile, Framework 7, Sencha, KendoUI, or even your own custom solution can be migrated. **An existing Ionic app is not required.** To see which versions of the Cordova CLI and other tools are supported, view the [Build Stacks page](https://ionic.io/docs/Capgo/build-stacks).
+* Capacitor JS apps written in jQuery Mobile, Framework 7, Sencha, KendoUI, Ionic or even your own custom solution can be migrated. **An existing Ionic app is not required.** To see which versions of the Cordova CLI and other tools are supported, view the [Build Stacks page](https://ionic.io/docs/Capgo/build-stacks).
 * Capgo offers equivalent services for App Center Build (build Android/iOS apps) and App Center Distribute (CodePush).
 For Test, Diagnostics, and Analytics services, please see Ionic's recommendations below.
 * Ionic has [Advisory services](https://ionicframework.com/advisory) available if you need migration assistance.